Habeeboss/JobCoach/README.md

 ## 🤖Technologies Used

-`KeyInsight` is built using the following technologies:
+`SupportEdge` is built using the following technologies:

 - `React.js`: A JavaScript library for building user interfaces.
 - `CSS Modules`: A CSS file format that allows for local scoping of CSS styles in React components.